How does Almighty God bring healing to a prodigal who is a rebel before man and God?

 Still being the rebel, he didn’t fall on his face and surrender his life to the Almighty God who healed him at that time.
 But the indelible memory of this encounter was a defining moment in his life, and in his doing so a few years later.

-Since then he has had many similar experiences with Him.
+Since then, this former rebel has had many similar experiences with Him.
 He doesn’t have the time left in his waning life on earth to list them all, let alone describe them.
-But being deep within his heart, they are being pondered in his heart often.
+But being deep within his heart, they are pondered deeply and often.
 The joy brought about by the recognition of God’s goodness is truly indescribable to limited human comprehension.
 He is risen!
 He is risen indeed!
-Jesus is alive!
+Jesus is alive, alive and the healer of my soul!

 “I know a man in Christ who fourteen years ago was caught up to the third heaven.
 Whether it was in the body or out of the body I do not know–God knows.”
 2 Corinthians 12: 2